Clockwork-Critter/Critter-Corner/content/friends/Friends-of-the-site.md

 +++
 title = 'Friends of the Site'
+description = 'A list of friends to the site.'
 +++
 That's right!
 Despite all odds I do indeed have friends.
 Here's a bit about them: